BenTheElder/site/content/posts/lazy-load-youtube.md

 Unfortunately standard embedded YouTube videos do have drawbacks ...

-The drawback that kicked off this post is that they are pretty bandwidth intensive when not even played, nearly a megabyte (~820 kB) per video just to embed it in the page!
+The drawback that kicked off this post is that they are still pretty bandwidth intensive even when not played, at nearly a megabyte (~820 kB) per video just to embed it in the page!

 For a desktop website that might not be a lot, but on a 3G connection this is rather a lot, two videos is enough to completely consume a reasonable network bytes budget for a page.
 Quoting from the chrome [lighthouse] docs: